rusty-brown/fine-fractals-zoom-videos/README.md

 `fine.fractals.machine.`

+`FractalEngine` - Fractal engine sequentially triggers the calculation and organizes relevant steps before and after the calculation.

-`PathCalculationThread` - Performs the actual calculations for `MandelbrotElements` and puts good results (calculation paths) in `PathsFinebrot`
+`CalculationPathThread` - Performs the actual calculations for `MandelbrotElements` and puts good results (calculation paths) in `PathsFinebrot`

 `TargetImpl` - represents point `re,im` at the center of displayed `AreaFinebrot` and `AreaMandelbrot`Towards this point